-The Honors College recommends that you defend your thesis and Reading List in the month prior to your graduation if not earlier.
+The Honors College recommends that you defend your thesis and reading list in the month prior to your graduation if not earlier.
 Defending several weeks before graduation typically means that committee members have more time in their schedules, and if you need to push the defense date back in the case of a scheduling conflict or an emergency, there will still be time before the end of the semester.
 We also recommend that you determine your defense date as early as possible.

-Scheduling the Defense Date: You must submit Form 5-which confirms the date of your defense-no later than week 8 of the 499 semester.
+Scheduling the Defense Date: Your advisor must submit form 4--which confirms the date of your defense--to the online google form no later than week 8 of the 499 semester.
 It is recommended that you determine the defense date at your committee meeting, or as soon as possible thereafter, using tools like Doodle.
 Send out a reminder of the time and place to your committee a couple of days before your thesis defense.